bszarlowicz/Chrupens/README.md

 Computer science student | Cracow University of Technology
 ----------------------------------------------------------

-Second-year computer science student.
+Third-year computer science student.
 Four years of self-education in programming.
 Seeking entry-level opportunities, open to new experiences and tasks.
 Currently I am focused on designing small applications and websites for self-development purposes with HTML/CSS and JavaScript.
 Moreover, I gain knowledge related to algorithms and data structures and I have completed Linux course (Red Hat System Administration I).
 I am eager to acquire new skills and learning possibilities :)

 * 🌍  I'm based in Cracow
 * ✉️  You can contact me at [b.szarlowicz@gmail.com](mailto:b.szarlowicz@gmail.com)